 Hopefully, you found this review useful.
 Longer reviews like this take about a week to produce and I have a day job that pays the bills.

 The Forerunner 645 Music is available NOW

-In this Garmin Forerunner 645 Review we have found, once again, that Garmin have produced a most amazingly complete watch full of every imaginable option.
-Once again the sensors (GPS, oHR) let the overall package down and should act as somewhat of a deterrent to non casual runners looking for an element of precision in their training.
+In this Garmin 645 Review, we have found, once again, that Garmin has produced a most amazingly complete Forerunner watch full of every imaginable option.
+Once again the sensors (GPS, oHR) let the overall package down and should act as somewhat of a deterrent to non-casual runners looking for an element of precision in their training.
 For those of you willing to augment the 645 with chest strap and footpod purchases then those inbuilt sensor issues will go away.